AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_attributes_unity.md

 #### Delete chat group shared files

 All chat group members can call `DeleteGroupSharedFile` to delete shared files in a chat group.
-Once shared files are deleted, chat group members receive the `IGroupManagerDelegate#OnSharedFileAddedFromGroup#OnSharedFileDeletedFromGroup` callback.
+Once a shared file is deleted, all the other chat group members receive the `IGroupManagerDelegate#OnSharedFileAddedFromGroup#OnSharedFileDeletedFromGroup` callback.
 The chat group owner and chat group admins can delete all of the shared files, whereas chat group members can only delete the shared files that they have personally uploaded.

 The following code sample shows how to delete chat group shared files: